cjolson1/Lagunitas-Quality-Assurance/testing.md

   - [Using Locust](#using-locust)

 ## CasperJS
-CasperJS is a scraping and testing framework for the front-end of any web application.
+CasperJS is a webscraping and testing framework for the front-end of any web application.
 It is simple and lightweight, and uses a headless browser to navigate quickly.
-It comes budled with very useful APIs that allow the user to take screenshots, assert conditions about almost anything, and mimic user behavior.
-In this document we will take you throught writing a CasperJS test suite for the Lagunitas Ordering Portal.
-The one downside to the Casper module is that if one test fails, the entire test suite aborts.
+It comes bundled with very useful APIs that allow the user to take screenshots, assert conditions about almost anything, and overall mimic user behavior.
+In this document we will take you through writing a CasperJS test suite for the Lagunitas Ordering Portal.
+Casper is a great tool overall, but the one downside to the Casper module is that if one test fails, the entire test suite aborts.

 The documentation for Casper is extensive and can be found <a href="http://docs.casperjs.org/en/latest/modules/">here</a>.
 It runs by default on the PhantomJS engine, but we will be using SlimerJS to execute our tests because it is less buggy in my experience.